Wait..Hold up…Spoilers ahead.

 So what is Sweet Blasphemy about that it changed her life?

-The story is about how the wandering Sufi, Shams of Tabriz became friends with the well established Sufi saint, Rumi and altered the course of his life as well.
+The story is about how the wandering Sufi, Shams of Tabriz, became friends with the well established Sufi saint, Rumi.
+This meeting altered the course of both their lives.
 Their friendship and the forty rules that Shams narrates resonates with Ella and the happenings of her life too.
 She also finds a friend in the author, A.Z.
-Zahara when he replies to her email and they go back and forth about their own lives via email.
+Zahara, when he replies to her email and they go back and forth describing their own lives via email.
 Ella finds a friend in him that she couldn’t in David.
-Moreover, his book echoes with her profoundly.
+Moreover, Zahara’s book echoes with her profoundly.

 The story within the story style was the best aspect of the novel.
 The highlight for me was definitely the interior narrative which gives a glimpse into Sufi thought through Shams’ forty rules that he often narrates to people he meets.

 The outer narrative was another matter altogether.
 Though of course, my personal biases can creep in when it comes to judging a typical American protagonist who seems to have everything.
 Yet I chose not to let that get in that way and still found that the outer narrative was riddled with stereotypes from an entitled American position such as having a preconceived notion that less developed parts of the world are not as safe (“How could people like Aziz Z. Zahara find the desire and courage to travel the less-developed parts of the globe when even the suburbs in America weren’t safe anymore?”) or how other countries are more dangerous.

 Moreover, the outer narrative also freely used several well worn tropes such as the lover getting cancer or the woman who is distressed in love and takes to eastern spiritualism to uplift her circumstances or to start anew (Remember Eat, Pray, Love?).